Updated on July 5, 2026

 How long does Swiss Post take to deliver?

-PostPac Priority parcels and A Mail letters are delivered the next working day (Monday to Friday).
+PostPac Priority parcels and A Mail letters are delivered the next working day.
 PostPac Economy parcels arrive within two working days and B Mail letters within about three working days.
-International delivery times vary by destination and customs.
+International delivery times vary by destination and customs, with PRIORITY Plus taking roughly 2 to 5 days within Europe.

 What is the difference between PostPac Priority and PostPac Economy?